4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

 Credentials are not returned simply because if they are needed, a Driver function will be called anyway.

-The 'login_action' is not often used within scripts.
-Since a Driver is almost always needed anyway, this Session function is simply called after the Driver has been returned, guaranteeing cookies will be available.
-Any other functionality is really just for utility and convenience when calling the function from console.
+The 'login action' argument is primarily for use within a console, not a script.
+Spawn Session calls almost always follow Spawn Driver calls, thus 'login action' is often moot.

 </hr>